 Everything you need to know about The Starry Messenger

 Opening at the Wyndham’s Theatre in 2019, The Starry Messenger will be performed in the West End from 16th May.
 Written by the award-winning Kenneth Lonergan whose works include Manchester By the Sea, the play crosses the pond after a 2009 run at the Acorn Theatre in New York.
-What can we expect from the play’s London premiere in 2019, and why should you buy tickets?
+What can we expect from the play’s London premiere in 2019.

 A complete guide to The Starry Messenger

 Mark Williams is a middle-aged astronomer working at a planetarium in New York City.
 Feeling closer to the stars than real life, he doesn’t believe in fate.
 But, when he’s walking around the streets of New York after his job is suddenly put in jeopardy.
 Soon after, he bumps into Angela, a young single mother who begins to change his entire world.
 But when a catastrophic event rips through their lives, Mark is forced to re-evaluate his place in the universe itself.

 Matthew Broderick will make his West End debut in the upcoming production of The Starry Messenger, reprising his performance as Mark Williams in New York.
 Currently, Broderick is the youngest ever recipient of the Tony Award for best actor in a play, receiving the accolade at 21 years old for his performance in Brighton Beach Memoirs.
 Over his career, he has starred as the title role in Ferris Bueller’s Day Off, Leo Bloom in the 2001 Broadway revival of The Producers as well as the 2012 Broadway premiere of Nice Work If You Can Get It.